What are your responsibilities as a customer of Silicon Practice?

 You are the data controller of any personal data provided to us in relation to your use of our services.
 This means that you are responsible for determining the reason why data is being processed, how it is processed and when it is processed.

-As a data controller, the GDPR requires you to implement appropriate technical and organisational measures to ensure and demonstrate that any processing of personal data is performed in a compliant manner.
-The principles of the GDPR include topics such as lawfulness, fairness, transparency, purpose, data minimisation and accuracy.
-The GDPR also gives data subjects various rights with respect to their data, which you are required to fulfil.
+As a data controller, GDPR requires you to implement appropriate technical and organisational measures to ensure and demonstrate that any processing of personal data is performed in a compliant manner.
+The principles of GDPR include topics such as lawfulness, fairness, transparency, purpose, data minimisation and accuracy.
+GDPR also gives data subjects various rights with respect to their data, which you are required to fulfil.

 We employ a dedicated Compliance Officer.
 Under the direction of the Compliance Officer, our team are responsible for ensuring compliance with security and data protection standards, regulations and legislation.

 Any data that you and your users put into our systems will only be processed in accordance with your instructions.

 All of our employees and contractors are required to sign a confidentiality agreement and undertake regular training.

 We directly conduct most of the data processing activities needed to provide our services to you.
 However, we use some other third-party suppliers to assist in supporting our services.
 We ensure each supplier is technically capable and can deliver the required levels of security and privacy.

 |Professional Services||We may share your details with processional service companies such as accountants or accounting software.|

 |Technical service providers||We may share your details with providers we use to provide computing services.|